NicoHerrig95/Penguin-classification-algorithms/README.md

 ## Data

-The analysed data set (`penguins`) contains measurements of different penguin species (Adélie, Chinstrap and Gentoo) inf the Palmer Archipelago.
+The analysed data set (`penguins`) contains measurements of different penguin species (Adélie, Chinstrap and Gentoo) in the Palmer Archipelago.
 The data comes in form of a 344x8 data frame and is part of the `palmerpenguins` library.
 For further information about the data, please inspect through `?penguins` after installing the `palmerpenguins` library in R.

 ## Code and Scripts